Summer Program 2018

-A limited number of scholarships are available for our program
+A limited number of $1,000 work-study scholarships are available.

 Launched in 2009, the Rome Art Program is designed to inspire students to expand their artistic vision through painting and drawing on the streets of Rome; expanding on the plein-air tradition of earlier generations of artists.

-The Program is incorporated as a U.S. non-profit educational organization and its Artistic Director is Carole Robb, Head of Atelier (Painting) at the New York Studio School.
-A winner of the Rome Prize in Painting (1980), a Fulbright Scholar, and member of the National Academy, Ms. Robb has worked and exhibited in Rome, London, and New York.
+The Program is incorporated as a U.S. non-profit educational organization and it’s Artistic Director is Carole Robb, a winner of the Rome Prize in Painting (1980), a Fulbright Scholar and a member of the National Academy NY.
+Ms. Robb has worked and exhibited in Rome, London, and New York.
 The Program has an internationally recognized faculty of artists, visiting artists and art historians.

-The Rome Art Program welcomes students pursuing their BA and MFA degrees in Studio Art, Sculpture, Photography, Filmmaking and Art History as well as painters and sculptors looking to renew their studio practice.
-Working plein-air, where the street and garden become the studio, profoundly impacts the focus and output of our students.
+The Rome Art Program welcomes students pursuing their BA and MFA degrees in Studio Art, Sculpture, Photography, Filmmaking and Art History as well as artists looking to renew their studio practice.
+Working plein-air, where the street and garden become the studio, profoundly impacts the focus and output of our participants.